-During my frequent visits to rural Rwanda, I share banana beer with elders quite often.
-This time round, I was served milk — a lot of it.
+During my frequent visits to rural Rwanda, I share banana wine with elders quite often.
+This time around, I was served milk — a lot of it.
 Milk resonates perfectly with Kageyo’s farm and the culture he is preserving.

 "How many cows do you have?"
 I asked him.
 "We don’t disclose the number of cows we have.
 All I can say is that I own a few of them."
 That was a familiar response.
-My own uncles always claim to own ’just a few’ even when the sizes of their flocks tell a different story.
+My own uncles always claim to own just a few cows even when the sizes of their flocks tell a different story.

 The hill on which Ikiraro k’Inyambo is found used to be the site of Radio Muhabura, the voice of inkotanyi.
 Plans are underway to recreate the studio and preserve this location of historical significance.
 In the meantime, the farm offers unparalleled cultural experiences and a lot of milk.